FVANCOP/ChartNew.js/README.md

 # Graph Generator

-Using ChartNew.js, Omar Sedki has developped a graph generator.
+Using ChartNew.js, Omar Sedki has developed a graph generator.
 Though a user friendly interface, you can produce a graph and save it.

 [http://charts.livegap.com/](http://charts.livegap.com/)